pgRouting/workshop/docs/source/chapters/shortest_path.rst

   * Most of pgRouting functions do not return a geometry, but only an ordered list of nodes.

-In this chapter, we are going to consider the information for routing a pedestrian.
+.. rubric:: Identifiers for the Queries

 The assignment of the vertices identifiers on the source and target columns may be different, the following exercises will use the results of this query.

-.. rubric:: Identifiers for the Queries

 For the workshop, some locations of the FOSS4G Bonn event are going to be used.
 These locations are within this area http://www.openstreetmap.org/#map=15/50.7101/7.1262